 Vertically distributed services, such as waist pipes, ventilation ducts and electrical cabling can be accommodated in compartment floors.
-Service penetrations through a compartment floor needs to be adequately protected by sealing or firestopping so that the fire resistance is not impaired in accordance with TGD B of the Building Regulations.
+Service penetrations through a compartment floor needs to be adequately protected by sealing or fire-stopping so that the fire resistance is not impaired in accordance with TGD B of the Building Regulations 1997 to 2017.